martinwork/pxt-coderdojo-controller/hardware/README.md

 ![PCB Components](https://github.com/jimd80/pxt-coderdojo-controller/blob/main/hardware/CAD%20Images/PCB%202D.png?raw=true)

 ## Step 5: Solder the Edge connector
 The EDGE connector is preferably soldered with a soldering iron as it is not clear if it can withstand 240 degrees hot air required for lead-free soldering.
 Use extra flux to create smooth joints.
+After soldering, remove the flux with isopropyl alcohol.

 ## Step 6: Solder the through hole parts
 Next, solder the switches and the speaker with a soldering iron and soldering wire.
 Cut off the excess leads and smoothen the sharp edges at the back with a small file or sanding paper (be careful to not damage the pcb)